-- Go to the Members Tab of the Dimension Editing Window.
-Note: The Members Tab has 3 panes (as shown in the following image): - Members List box This is the left-hand pane, and it is where a user can add, delete, and rename a Members; a user can also arrange the order of Members. - Hierarchy Definition Box This is the middle pane and is where the user defines the hierarchy structure for the Dimension.
+- Go to the Members Tab of the Dimension Editing Window. - Note: The Members Tab has three panes (as shown in the following image): - Members List box This is the left-hand pane, where a user can add, delete, and rename a Member; a user can also arrange the order of Members. - Hierarchy Definition Box This is the middle pane, where the user defines the hierarchy structure for the Dimension.
 This is also where users can define Aggregate Weights or Member Weights. - Children List Box This is the right-hand pane.
 When you click on any Member in the Hierarchy Definition box, this list box will display child members, if any exist, for the selected Member.